dannberg/dannb-org/content/blog/2021/best-of-2021.md

 ## Most viewed blog posts by me

 I didn't publish much on this blog this year, but I pushed out a ton of writing through my [newsletter](https://dannb.org/newsletter/).
 Honestly, I'm fine with that.
 I'm super happy with how the newsletter is going, and sharing my best content there.
-Although it's possible that I may expand an idea from the newsletter into a blog post at some point in the future.
+In 2022, it's possible that I may expand an idea from the newsletter into a blog post.
 Best of both worlds.

 - [Using a Debian ISO instead of a CD-ROM in your sources.list](https://novicenolonger.com/using-a-debian-iso-instead-of-a-cd-rom-in-your-sources-list/) - _Google still really likes pushing traffic to this old article_
 - [Safe Python Playing with VirtualEnv](https://novicenolonger.com/safe-python-playing-with-virtualenv/) - _Another old article that still gets hits.
 Could probably use an update..._